rmw/talks/bios.md

 ## Long

 Rebecca Miller-Webster is a software engineer, educator, and engineering manager.
-She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and Engineering Manager at [Venmo](https://venmo.com/).
+She is the founder of [Write/Speak/Code](http://www.writespeakcode.com) and the Director of Client Apps at [GitHub](https://githbu.com).

 Rebecca has been developing software professionally for almost 20 years, previously organized [GORUCO](http://goruco.com), and was the founding teacher at Dev Bootcamp NYC.
 She has taught hundreds of coders of all experience levels in software development, public speaking, leadership, communication and oppression.